6pm

 We expanded the color palette and typography options for each customer segment, focusing on lifestyle and editorial imagery to create a more engaging experience.
 We also reworked the CTA buttons, strategically placing them with data-based input from the email merchandising team.

-Recognizing the importance of mobile devices in online retail, we prioritized mobile layouts to better align with our customers' viewing and purchasing behavior.
+Recognizing the importance of mobile devices in online retail, we prioritized mobile layouts to better align with customer viewing and purchasing behavior.

 fenty x puma

-Rihanna’s collaboration with Puma continues to blend high fashion with streetwear, reinforcing her influence on sneaker culture and beyond.
+Rihanna’s collaboration with Puma blends high fashion with streetwear, reinforcing her influence on sneaker culture and beyond.

 a close up of a cell phone with a picture of the 6PM Fenty x PUMA lookbook.two women sitting on steps with the Fenty x PUMA logo across